JackeyQIQI/Quant_stk_analysis/README.md

 # Quant_stock_analysis_project

-A personal small project to analysis the stock data using Python, SAS, and model builder.
+A personal small project to analysis and modeling the stock data using Python.